EspeoBlockchain/gardener-server/docs/getting-started.rst

 ------------------

 Before we will get information from external sources to our blockchain, we have to run it first.
 Let's use ganache for it.
-Make sure that you are in gardener-server catalog, then:
+Make sure that you are in gardener-server directory, then:
 ::

   make ganache